The Value of Music Education

-Some careers in music include teaching in schools, baby music classes, teaching privately, playing in a classical orchestra, playing for theater, music therapy, music psychology, touring with an orchestra or small group, session musician (freelancing on recordings), composing for film, TV or performers, music producer, recording engineer, singer-songwriter, DJ, music education app designer or Rock Star!
+Some careers in music include teaching in schools, baby music classes, teaching privately, playing in a classical orchestra, playing for theater, music therapy, music psychology, touring with an orchestra or small group, session musician (freelancing on recordings), composing for film, TV or performers, music producer, recording engineer, singer-songwriter, DJ, music education app designer, or even becoming a Rock Star!

 Music Education Boosts Happiness

 Lastly, music education is important because it nurtures children in so many ways.
-With the right teacher, a child can blossom into a confident adult with skills that can carry over into many other areas in life, open doors to travel and careers and generally cause a great deal of happiness.
+With the right teacher, a child can blossom into a confident adult with skills that can carry over into many other areas in life, open doors to travel and careers, and generally create a great deal of happiness.